oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Some use-cases may require Holder Binding.

-If Holder Binding is desired, `SD-JWT` must contain information about key material controlled by the Holder:
+Cryptographic Holder Binding is an optional feature, but when it is desired, `SD-JWT` must contain information about key material controlled by the Holder:

 ```
 SD-JWT-DOC = (METADATA, HOLDER-PUBLIC-KEY, SD-CLAIMS, NON-SD-CLAIMS)